Amodio/h5p_quiz/README.md

 ```

 ## Notes
-Now.. this website generates a PDF via "dompdf 1.0.2 + CPDF"...
+We could print directly the two required codes as they are transmitted in plaintext (tests in javascript, client side).

+Now.. this website generates a PDF via "dompdf 1.0.2 + CPDF".
 This package was released two years ago (the 8th of January, in 2021) and a few critical CVE are public:
 * https://github.com/dompdf/dompdf/wiki/Securing-dompdf#previously-disclosed-vulnerabilities
 * https://positive.security/blog/dompdf-rce
 * https://tantosec.com/blog/cve-2022-41343/